Bright from the Start

 Are programs that are not rated, not good?

-No. Participation in Quality Rated is voluntary.
-Child care programs that choose not to participate are simply not rated.
+Not necessarily.
+Participation in Quality Rated is voluntary and child care programs that choose not to participate have not had their level of quality determined by the state’s unbiased rating system and are simply not rated.

 Can programs that are nationally accredited be Quality Rated?

-We welcome nationally accredited programs to participate in the Quality Rated.
-Child care programs that have achieved national accreditation will receive bonus points toward their Quality Rated level.
+We welcome nationally accredited programs to participate in Quality Rated.
+Child care programs that have achieved certain national accreditation types will receive additional bonus points toward achieving their Quality Rated level.

 No. Your Quality Rated level will be based on the total points earned plus any bonus points you may be eligible for.
 The points earned for structural quality (documentation you submit online in your portfolio) and process quality (ERS scores achieved during an on-site observation), are translated into points.
 These points will determine your level.

-I understand that if I wish to receive a second QR assessment to attempt to increase the level I received after my first assessment, I will have to re-apply to Quality Rated and a new application will be generated.
-Will any of the information from my original portfolio be left in the system for me to update or will I have to start from new?
+I understand that if I wish to receive another QR assessment to attempt to increase the star rating level I received after my rating is issued, I will have to re-apply to Quality Rated and select a new cohort to attempt a re-rating.
+Will any of the information from my original portfolio be left in the system for me to update or will I have to start anew?

-Some information will be automatically entered into in your new portfolio such as the program staff as listed in the Professional Development System (PDS), the classroom assignments you listed in your previous portfolio will be carried over to the new one, allowing you to update.
-The new Request for Reassessment Portfolio will be completed with new information that reflects changes made from the first portfolio.
+Some information will be automatically entered into your new portfolio such as the program staff as listed in the Professional Development System (GAPDS), the classroom assignments you listed in your previous portfolio will be carried over to the new one, allowing you to update.
+While some information may remain the same and can be duplicated, the new portfolio will need to be completed with any updated information that reflects changes your program made from the first portfolio.

-How can I be sure that the BFTS assessor scores fairly and that the results of my ERS assessment are accurate?
+How can I be sure that the QR Assessor scores fairly and that the results of my ERS assessment are accurate?

-The final assessment (observation) of your program is completed by valid and reliable assessors who only conduct ERS assessments.
+The observation of your program is completed by highly skilled, valid, and reliable assessors.
 They are trained to remain completely objective and unbiased when observing your program.
-They complete a demanding onboarding process, trained by veteran assessors and culminating in an intense test of their skills by a state anchor to determine their level of reliability.
+They complete a demanding onboarding process, trained by veteran assessors, culminating in an intense test of their skills by a state anchor to determine their level of reliability.
 Only after they have proven to be valid and reliable will they be able to conduct solo observations.
 All ERS Assessors submit to on-going and frequent reliability rechecks in accordance with policy, to ensure that they maintain their objectivity and reliability in scoring.
-If an assessor's score is not reliable with the state anchor during their recheck they cannot complete an assessment alone again until they complete additional training and are tested to be reliable for a minimum of three assessments.
-Because of the extensive training and the procedures in place to ensure reliability with the ERS instruments, you can be assured that the assessors observe only with an ERS lens, allowing them to score accurately and reliably.
+If an assessor’s score is not reliable with the state anchor during their recheck they cannot complete an assessment alone again until they complete additional training and are tested to be reliable for a minimum of three assessments.
+Because of the extensive training procedures in place to ensure reliability with the ERS instruments, you can be assured that the assessors observe only with an ERS lens, allowing them to score accurately and reliably.
+Additionally, observation reports completed by the assessors undergo a rigorous review process by state anchors before being finalized and issued to programs with their star rating.

-Will the BFTS assessor meet with the Director after the formal ERS assessment and review scores before they leave?
+Will the QR Assessor meet with the Director after the formal ERS assessment and review scores before they leave?

-Is it possible to use the Montessori Rating Scale (MRS) instead of the ERS to evaluate Montessori programs?
+Is it possible to use the Montessori Rating Scale (MRS) instead of ECERS-3 to evaluate Montessori programs?

-The MRS was developed specifically to measure quality care in programs following the Montessori Method.
-Quality Rated works with a wide array of child care programs and settings, many operate with very different philosophies and curriculum models from each other.
-The Environment Rating Scales (ERS) were chosen in part due to their ability to identify global quality practices without regard to one specific philosophical or curricular approach.
-They address the environment in terms of what research shows to be best practices for young children.
-To be fair and unbiased with all child care programs, we do not apply the scales differently according to any one curricular model and we do not utilize evaluation tools that solely address the one curriculum approach for which they were developed to evaluate.
-The ERS instruments were designed to address the children’s environment as a whole and are not used as a curriculum assessment instrument.
-The scales are research based instruments, proven in both validity and reliability, and are used worldwide to help programs make choices about their programming in regards to if, how, and when to make environmental changes.
+The MRS was developed specifically to measure quality in programs strictly adhering to the Montessori methodology.
+Quality Rated works with a wide array of child care programs and settings, many operate with very different philosophies, pedagogy, and curriculum models from each other.
+The Environment Rating Scales (ERS) were chosen in part due to their ability to identify high quality practices without regard to one specific philosophical or curricular approach.
+They address the quality of the child care environment in terms of global best practices for young children.
+These best practices have been held up universally to be indicators of practice that can help improve child outcomes no matter the location, program setting, or methodology followed by the program.
+To be fair and unbiased with all child care programs, we do not apply the scales differently according to any one curricular or programmatic model and we do not utilize evaluation tools that solely address the one educational approach for which they were developed to evaluate.
+The ERS instruments were designed to address the whole child’s learning environment needs and are not used as a curriculum or pedagogical assessment instrument.
+The scales are research-based instruments, proven in both validity and reliability, and are used worldwide to help programs make choices about their programming in regard to if, how, and when to make environmental changes.

-Will the R&Rs be able to assist programs who want to try and increase their rating before the 3 year renewal?
+Will the CCR&Rs be able to assist programs who want to try and increase their rating before the 3-year renewal?

 Yes.
-The R&R can provide technical assistance (TA) or training based on their caseload capacity.
+The Child Care Resource and Referral agencies (CCR&R) can provide free technical assistance (TA), or training based on their caseload capacity.

 Can a Montessori, or any other program, that have some classrooms licensed and others that are exempt, also participate in Quality Rated (QR)?